aliuosio/mage2.docker/README.md

     docker exec -it mage2_php bash

-### Opensearch Usage

-** Configured automatically with install **

-You **MUST** set `sysctl -w vm.max_map_count=262144` on the docker host system or the elasticsearch container goes down On OSX see link: https://stackoverflow.com/questions/41192680/update-max-map-count-for-elasticsearch-docker-container-mac-host?rq=1

 ### Mailhog Usage

 > `bin/install` script configures the default magento 2.4.6 mail settings to run with mailhog